Racing to King George Falls 💦

 I head directly to the bridge.

-But before I got there,
+But before I arrive,

 I meet the captain mid-ship.